 Timeshare Clubs (Unincorporated Association)

 Timeshare clubs can come in many guises and in different jurisdictions.
-The main bulk of them are either Limited Companies or Unincorporated Associations (EU).
+The main bulk of them is either Limited Companies or Unincorporated Associations (EU).

 UA’s is not a Limited Company however in this article are referred to as a club.

-This notation:- focuses primarily on what UE are, how they are structured and governed.
+This notation:- focuses primarily on what UE is, how they are structured and governed.